School of Engineering

 What kind of work do engineers do?

 Engineers perform a lot of different kinds of work including field and office activities ranging from developing new product concepts to supervising manufacturing and construction, contract negotiations, equipment sales, marketing and public relations.
 It's not all number crunching!
-To learn more, come visit with an Engineer and tour our Riverfront facilities.
+To learn more, Register for an open house to learn more about the program and tour our Riverfront facilities

 Please refer to the undergraduate catalog for detailed program information and course requirements.